Jarvis73/Moving-Least-Squares/README.md

 # Moving Least Squares (MLS)

-**Update:**

-*   **2021-07-14:**  Optimize memory usage.
-Now a 2000x2000 image with 64 control points spend about 4.2GB memory.
-(20GB in the previous version)

-*   **2020-09-25:**  No need for so-called inverse transformation.
-Just transform target pixels to the corresponding source pixels.

 ## Introduction
 **Moving least squares** is a method of reconstructing continuous functions from a set of unorganized point samples via the calculation of a weighted least squares measure biased towards the region around the point at which the reconstructed value is requested.